Dick's Pittsburgh Marathon 2026 · Pittsburgh, PA

 Is the Pittsburgh Marathon a Good Course for a BQ?

-With a near-zero net elevation and a dramatic finish descent, Pittsburgh can be a solid BQ course — if you pace the hills right.
+With a near-zero net elevation and a dramatic mile-22 descent, Pittsburgh can be a solid BQ course — if you pace the climb right.

-The Pittsburgh Marathon's net elevation of -9 feet makes it theoretically comparable to flat courses, but the 310 feet of cumulative climbing spread across three significant hills makes the effort harder than flat-course race predictors suggest.
-Runners who treat Pittsburgh like Chicago and start at even effort typically blow up on the Forbes Ave climb at mile 13.
+The Pittsburgh Marathon's net elevation is essentially zero (the start and finish are both at Point State Park, around 735–740 ft), which makes it theoretically comparable to flat courses.
+But the approximately 444 feet of cumulative climbing — concentrated around the 173-foot Birmingham Bridge / Forbes Avenue climb at mile 12 — makes the effort harder than flat-course race predictors suggest.
+Runners who treat Pittsburgh like Chicago and start at even effort typically blow up at mile 12 and spend the rest of the race managing damage.

 The flip side is that the final five miles descend nearly 180 feet into downtown.
-Runners who reach mile 22 in control — not ahead of schedule and not behind — often find they can run their fastest miles of the race as the terrain falls away toward Point State Park.
-Pittsburgh's BQ success rate depends almost entirely on pacing discipline through miles 10–20.
+Runners who reach mile 22 in control — not ahead of schedule and not behind — often find they can run strong through the descent, settle back into rhythm across the Strip District, and close the race where they wanted to.
+Pittsburgh's BQ success rate depends almost entirely on pacing discipline through mile 12 and the East End plateau that follows.

 Boston Qualifying Standards